iPeel/HA-Eleven-Energy/README.md

-# HA-Eleven-Energy
-Eleven Energy integration for Home Assistant
+# Home Assistant Eleven Energy integration

 Connects to your Eleven Energy site ( cloud connection ) and obtains minute by minute stats from your inverter.
 It also allows changing of the hybrid work mode through service calls.